JoeKnittel/joeknittel.github.io/README.md

 ### Contained in this repository:

 - Blog entries
-  - Raw .rmd and.md files
+  - Raw .rmd and .md files
   - Generated HTML files
 - Ruby files that define the structure of the blog
 - CSS files that codify the blog's stylistic elements